BeatriceVaienti/dsml_project/README.md

 - batch_sizes = [16, 32, 64, 128]
 - epochs = [32, 64]

-First of all we compared, with the grid search, which model for the generation of the embeddings between CamemBERT and FlauBert would perform better.
-The best mean accuracy that can be obtained for CamemBERT is equal to 0.5385 while the one for Flaubert is 0.4635.
-As such, we decided to employ CamemBERT (`camembert-base`) to tokenize the test and generate the embeddings.

 ### 4.3.1 POS tags impact on the accuracy